non-fiction

 I see mothers and daughters and they all resemble one another.

-I see a man in a dungaree, which makes him look like a rectangular shape, but I know that underneath the corduroy there is a slim, boyish body.
+I see a man in a dungaree, which makes him look like a rectangular shape.
+I know that underneath the corduroy there is a slim, boyish body.
 A body that I don’t feel that often.
 It reminds me of him.
+He comes, he goes, he disappears, and I don't really care.
 It reminds me of how tight the skin was pulled over his hips, how my hands tried to touch every inch (there was so little of it), how I felt his bones, his muscles, his veins, his scars, the thick marks where the tattoos formed scartissue all over his sun browned skin.
 I knew where my white, milky skin did that exact same thing.
 On my thighs, which seemed not be tight around anything: just a soft mass with, apart from the tattoo’s, stretch marks that I like to touch, moving them from side to side.
 Wiggling them around.
 Tracing the different feelings.

-I am not writing about you, I am writing the eulogy of this situationship.
+I am not writing about you, I am writing the eulogy of this whatever it was.
 I feel like I am saying goodbye a lot lately.

 Yesterday morning I sucked myself of you and I was surprised by how I tasted.
-It was so metallic, not the soft taste I know, the soft taste I am.
+It was so metallic, I tingled in my mouth.

 My body is acting up.
-The uneven form my breasts usually take when I am menstruating is staying this time, even though the bleeding stopped over a week ago.
-My belly is bloated, although I haven’t changed a single thing in my diet.
+My breasts are uneven, like they belong to two different people.
+My stomach is bloated.
 There is something lingering inside me, and I don’t know what it is.
 There are no retrogrades that I can hold accountable, there is no hormonal imbalance that I can blame.
 There’s just me.

 In January 2019 I took a trip to Gran Canaria.
 It was the last time I travelled alone.
 I was so afraid of everyone.
 I was so scared someone was going to kill me, or take me, and how I would never be able to get off this weird, volcanic island.

-When I did make it home, my stomach felt bloated for a whole month.
+When I did make it home, there was a pit in my stomach that just wouldn't go away.
 I went to doctors, I got a scan: they didn’t find anything.
-My body was just full of air.
+I was just full of air, as if I was ready to float away.

 You may also like